nikolayg/nikgrozev-website/_posts/blog/2014-05-10-automated-cloudstone-setup-in-ubuntu-vms.md

 In its simplest form CloudStone is composed of three Virtual Machines (VMs) running the _<u>Olio</u>_ application - a client/driver, a web/application server (AS) and a database server (DB).
 The client machine executes the workload, consisting of multiple users' actions, against the AS server.
-The web server VM runs the application itself in an _Nginx_ server.
+The web server VM runs the application itself in a _Nginx_ server.
 It also hosts a _filestore_ with users' multimedia content (e.g. images).
 The DB server provides access to a _MySql_ database with the application data.
 It also hosts a _GeoCoder_ service hosted in an _Apache Tomcat_ instance providing geocoding services (e.g. mapping latitude/longitude to zip codes) to the application server.